 Some examples of tuple types:

 ()(also known as the unit or zero-sized type)

 (i32, bool)(different type from the previous example)

 Values of this type are constructed using a tuple expression.
 Furthermore, various expressions will produce the unit value if there is no other meaningful value for it to evaluate to.
-Tuple fields can be accessed by a tuple index expression.
+Tuple fields can be accessed via an attribute expression.

 Structural types are always equivalent if their internal types are equivalent.